Integrate with GitLab

 Your Platform.sh project becomes a mirror of your GitLab repository.
 This means you shouldn’t push code directly to Platform.sh.
 Any changes you push directly get overwritten by the integration when changes happen in the GitLab repository.

 When you set up an integration with GitLab, it automates the following processes for you:

-- Create a new environment when creating a branch or opening a pull request on GitLab.
+- Creating a new environment when a branch is created or a merge request is opened.

-- Rebuild the environment when pushing new code to GitLab.
+- Rebuilding the environment when new code is pushed to GitLab.

-- Delete the environment when merging a pull request.
+- Deleting the environment when a merge request is merged.

 To manage source integrations, you need to be a project admin.